egemap/chapter9-envirogis-gee/README.md

 ## 📬 Contact

-For questions or feedback, feel free to contact the authors or open an issue in this repository.
+For questions or feedback, feel free to contact the authors.

 ---